Requirements for cat and dog owners

 Whenever you move address, contact your microchip registry to update your details as soon as possible.
 This will increase the chance of being reunited with your pet should they become lost.

 Council hosts events for Brisbane residents to microchip their dog or cat and record the information in a centralised animal microchip records database for a low fee.
 Come along to the next discounted microchipping event in your area.
-Two events will be held in March 2017 in Everton Park and Sinnamon Park.
+Events will be held between September and November 2017 at various locations in Brisbane.

 Council officers will also be at these events to register your dog and provide animal management advice for your pet.